INTERNATIONAL TRADING RELATIONS

 Third, ask questions in class.
 If you read something and it is unclear and then it is unclear during lecture, ask about it.
 Your classmates will probably thank you.
 This is one of the few ways, before an exam, that I can gauge how the material is getting across.

 Fifth, trade is an important topic.
 The Trade Talks podcast (https://piie.com/trade-talks) provides excellent insights on current trade topics.
-This podcast, produced by the Peterson Institute for International Economics (PIIE), is co-hosted by Soumaya Keynes (US economics editor for the Economist magazine) and Chad Bown (Economist, PIIE).
+This podcast, produced by the Peterson Institute for International Economics (PIIE), is hosted by Chad Bown (Economist, PIIE).

 I am aware that Tulane students are able to read a standard university syllabus and determine the content of the course and its relation to the major and the individual student’s course of study.
 However, the administration of Tulane University, along with the Southern Association of Colleges and Schools (SACS–which “accredits” primary and secondary schools as well as all varieties of 2 and 4 year undergraduate programs [with very little in the way of adjustment in rubrics, metrics, etc.]), has determined that you require additional information.
 I collect this material in a separate section so that you can refer to it, or discard it, as you consider appropriate.